 Company cars for R&D staff

 Our one and only goal is to get you the maximum benefit you deserve for innovating in the UK.
 We have access to a full range of industry experts across the country – with different experience, skillsets and technical knowledge.
-Your technical specialist will start with visits to your site, or sites, to walk the floors and understand the things you do and the things you make.
+Your technical specialist will start with visits to your site, or sites, to walk the floors and understand your business.
 That’s how we identify your R&D activity, and how we can start to identify any capital expenditure associated with that activity.

 We have a holistic approach rather than focussing solely on the R&D tax relief scheme.
 For us this isn’t just a simple transaction or box ticking exercise, by building our relationship we are able to identify more of your R&D, and bring more tax benefits to the table.

 The annual investment allowance gives 100% tax relief on qualifying capital expenditure incurred in the relevant period.
-This is currently £1m for the period 1 January 2019 to 31 December 2021, and £200,000 for any period before or after those dates.
+This is currently £1m for the period 1 January 2019 to 31 March 2023, and £200,000 for any period before or after those dates (subject to any further government extensions or changes).

 However, if you have capital expenditure that sits in both qualifying and non-qualifying R&D activity, or your total spend is over £1m you should find out how to maximise the value of your capital allowances using both tax levers.
 GovGrant will be able to discuss your options and will only suggest applying for RDA if it makes sense for your business.